1ho0jin1/OSFI-by-FineTuning/README.md

 # OSFI-by-FineTuning
-Official implementation for Open-set Face Identification on Few-shot Gallery by Fine-Tuning
+Official implementation for Open-set Face Identification on Few-shot Gallery by Fine-Tuning (ICPR 2022)

 ## Requirements
 - Pytorch 1.7.1